Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Moyne - East recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Moyne East averaged approximately 28 new dwelling approvals annually over the past five financial years, totalling 141 homes.
+Moyne - East averaged approximately 28 new dwelling approvals annually over the past five financial years, totalling 141 homes.
 As of FY-26, 10 approvals have been recorded.
 On average, 2.5 people moved to the area per new home constructed between FY-21 and FY-25, indicating strong demand for housing.
-The average expected construction cost value of these new homes was $355,000.
+The average expected construction cost value of new homes in the area was $355,000.

-This financial year has seen $9.9 million in commercial development approvals, reflecting steady investment activity.
-Compared to the rest of Victoria, Moyne East has around two-thirds the rate of new dwelling approvals per person and ranks among the 47th percentile nationally, suggesting limited housing choices for buyers and supporting demand for existing properties.
-All recent developments have been standalone homes, preserving the area's low-density nature and attracting space-seeking buyers.
+This financial year, $9.9 million in commercial development approvals have been recorded, demonstrating steady commercial investment activity.
+Compared to Rest of Vic., Moyne - East has around two-thirds the rate of new dwelling approvals per person and ranks among the 47th percentile nationally, suggesting limited housing choices for buyers.
+Recent developments have consisted solely of standalone homes, maintaining the area's low density character and attracting space-seeking buyers.

-With approximately 343 people per dwelling approval, there is room for growth in Moyne East.
-However, population projections indicate stability or decline, which should reduce housing demand pressures and benefit potential buyers.
+The location has approximately 343 people per dwelling approval, reflecting a low-density market.
+Population projections indicate stability or decline, which should reduce housing demand pressures in Moyne - East, benefiting potential buyers.

 Frequently Asked Questions - Development